East German Noir

 Auf Wiedersehen…Sort of

-It occurred to me while working on the last article for this website (Carole Lamberti) that its time to turn the burner down on the East German Cinema Blog.
-I’m not abandoning the site or the subject.
-I’ll still write about films when they are made available with English subtitles, and I’ll definitely be updating … Continue reading Auf Wiedersehen…Sort of
+It occurred to me while working on the the Carole Lamberti that it was time to turn the burner down on the East German Cinema Blog.
+I’m not abandoning the site altogether.
+I’ll still write about films when they are made available with English subtitles, and I’ll definitely be updating some of my entries along …

 Radio GDR: Female Directors in East Germany

 I recently returned to the Radio GDR studio (virtually speaking) to engage in a discussion on the female directors of East Germany.
 I was joined by Jeffrey Babcock, who curated a program on East German cinema for the Goethe Institute in Amsterdam, and show host Steve Minegar.
-It was a fun interview but shows how … Continue reading Radio GDR: Female Directors in East Germany
+It was a fun interview, but it shows …

 Love at 16

-Two teenagers, who are paired up in dance class, eventually fall in love in this period piece from 1974.
-TRIGGER WARNING: Contains fashions from 1974.
 Love at 16 (Liebe mit 16) belongs to a list of DEFA films that focus on the concerns of teenagers.
-The list includes Just Don’t Think I’ll Cry, Too Young … Continue reading Love at 16
+The list includes Just Don’t Think I’ll Cry, Too Young for Love, Seven Freckles, Swan Island, Damn It, I'm Grown Up, Jana and Jan, and Just Married.
+The story in this film centers around sixteen-year-old …

 Plantagenstrasse 19